Awards & Medals

 Established by the late Lieutenant Colonel, The Honourable Kenneth Robinson while Member of Parliament for Toronto-Lakeshore, in expression of his special interest for cadet activities.
 Presented to the Senior Non-Commissioned Officer best displaying the qualities of leadership and cooperation required of a successful Non-Commissioned Officer.

-This award was created to recognize the hard work and dedication the flight commanders put into their flights beyond their regular duties.
-This award is a reward for going that extra mile for the benefit of all cadets in their flight.
-The sponsoring Committee donates this award.
+This award recognizes the hard work and dedication the flight commanders put into their flights beyond their regular duties.
 Renamed June 2015 for Commanding Officer Major Richard Leswick on his retirement from the Canadian Armed Forces after 40 years of dedicated service.

-This award will be presented to the cadet(s) who are successful in being selected to attend Glider Pilot Training.
-This award was provided by former cadet and ground school instructor Andrew Norwood and first awarded in 2010.
-Renamed from the Long Branch Award in 2013 in honour of retired WO1 Marko Misic who was killed in a plane crash in August of 2012.
+Presented to the cadet(s) selected for Glider Pilot Training.
+Renamed in 2013 in honour of retired WO1 Marko Misic, killed in a plane crash in August of 2012.

 Farewell Mug